 7. Allow to rise one hour or until double in size.
 (Okay, so I completely forgot I was making bread and let this rise a couple of hours.
 I do not recommend doing this, especially with the plastic ring attached.
 I had a hard time getting it off.)
 If you are using a Bosch mixer, I’ve heard you can skip this first rise, but I’ve never tried it.

 8. Punch down and divide into six equal sections (a little over a pound each).
+Let rise for 10 or 15 minutes.
+I usually just clean up the kitchen a bit and they’re ready to roll out.

 9. Roll out into an oblong section with rolling pin.